-Produces unprepared, rebellious sons/daughters who have no direction or purpose, identity, self esteem, who are out of control, bitter, full of anger and have no restraint.
-Immature or unprepared sons/daughters will become immature unprepared fathers or parents.
+Produces unprepared, rebellious sons and daughters who have no direction or purpose, identity, self-esteem, who are out of control, bitter, full of anger and have no restraint.
+Immature or unprepared sons and daughters will become immature unprepared fathers or parents.

 What are the qualities of Fatherhood that God intended for us to inherit?

-Let us look at a few father's who had an extraordinary favor of God on there lives.
+Let us look at a few father's who had an extraordinary favor of God on their lives:

 Enoch - Walk with God and was no more